 Wes is forced into a 10-Minute Retirement by his Identical Grandson, Alex, who takes over his position as Red Ranger.
 Prior to this, Alex watched all of the rangers battles in his Mission Control, so he knows what their weapons and zords can do.
 When Frax unleashes his new robot, Dragontron, the team brings out their Shadow Force Megazord and its BFG.
 They get a clear shot, and...
 You'd Expect: Shoot him now!
 Shoot him!
 Instead: Alex has the team hold their fire.
 This allows Frax to warn his robot, thus ruining the shot and resulting in a battle in which Frax and the robot clear out.
 For extra points: He yells at the rangers and blames them for failing the mission when they just followed his orders to the letter.

-In the next battle with Dragontron, the Time Force Megazord gets disabled by Frax's new Energy Siphon.
+In the next battle with Dragontron, the Megazords get disabled by Frax's new Energy Siphon.
 To remedy this, the Rangers go after Frax and the Siphon.
 After clearing out Frax's Cyclobots, they corner the robot villain.
 You'd Expect: Alex would have a few Rangers pin down Frax while the rest disable the Siphon.
-Instead: Alex orders the Rangers to go after the Siphon.
-While the Rangers question this decision, Frax gets up and uses the Siphon on them.
+Instead: Alex orders the Rangers to disregard Frax and go after the Siphon.
+While the Rangers question the logistics of this decision, Frax gets up and uses the Siphon on them.
 Left defenseless, the Rangers are saved by an unmorphed Wes, who takes out the Siphon by himself.

 Power Rangers Jungle Fury has the Rangers trapped in a TV game show.
 Unfortunately, the show is being run by the bad guys who are saying Screw the Rules, I Make Them!, with half the Rangers being eliminated from the game for petty rules violations (and of course, if they lose, the villains will have free reign to eliminate mankind).
 The host offers the Rangers the chance to give up some of their winnings for a trip to Hawaii.
 You'd Expect: The Rangers remember that not only are cash prizes at stake, but also the fate of the human race, so they shut up and keep playing.
 Instead: Lily jumps at the chance, claiming she's always wanted to go to Hawaii.
 For that, she not only loses some cash from the pot, but she's thrown out of the game as well.